cjw612/League_of_Legends_Game_Outcome_Classification/README.md

   |XGBoost|0.781987|0.790205|0.762731|0.776076|

 - ### Limitations
-  - As some features are highly correlated, implementing a more sophisticated outlier detection algorithm coupled with current domain knowledge-based outlier detection may further improve the results.
+  - As some features are highly correlated, implementing a more sophisticated outlier detection algorithm coupled with current domain knowledge-based outlier detection may further improve the current classification results.
-  - In practice, gold difference at the 15-minute mark does not guarantee the outcome of the game.
+  - In practice, the impact of the gold difference at the 15-minute mark is not always deterministic of the outcome of the game.
 For example, for team compositions that are more late game-focused, a gold deficit at the 15-minute mark may not affect the outcome of the game.
-Therefore, incorporating the champion compositions of both teams may further increase prediction accuracy.
+Therefore, incorporating champion compositions of both teams may further increase prediction accuracy.
-  - Incorporating player metadata (e.g., proficiency of champion, rank) may also increase prediction accuracy, as the current dataset assumes that all players are homogenous.
+  - Incorporating player metadata (e.g., proficiency in champion, skill level) may also increase prediction accuracy, as the current dataset follows the assumption that all players are homogenous.

 - ### References
 - League of Legends SoloQ matches at 15 minutes 2024.
 (2024).
 Karlo Rusovan and Daria Komic.
 Kaggle.